-CSC 421 Introduction to Theory of Computing
+CSC 421 Introduction to Theory of Computing 2 credit hours

-CSC 422 Introduction to Theory of Computing
+CSC 422 Introduction to Theory of Computing 2 credit hours

 CSC 430 Risk Analysis and Management

 CSC 430 Risk Analysis and Management This course is designed to teach students the principles of risk analysis and management.
 Student will be taught how to employ risk analysis and management principles to create coordinated and fiscally sound uses of resources to minimize, monitor, and control risks.
 Risks must first be identified before they can be prioritized and managed.
 Students will be taught risk analysis methods that capture the uncertainty associated with the risk assessment.
 Students will then explore risk management strategies.